-Next up we enjoyed a few nights in the famous Sabi Sands Game Reserve, just outside of Kruger National Park where we were able to tick off four of the big five with a special leopard sighting and an incredible experience tracking a white rhino on foot.
+Next up we enjoyed a few nights in the famous Sabi Sands Game Reserve, just outside of Kruger National Park, where we were able to tick off four of the Big Five with a special leopard sighting and an incredible experience tracking a white rhino on foot.
 A highlight for me was sleeping in the Chalkley Treehouse at Lion Sands Game Reserve.
 It was amazing to sleep under such a beautiful sky full of shooting stars and directly above the wild animals!

 Victoria Falls was next on the agenda and it did not disappoint!
 We first enjoyed the Zambia side with a microlight over the falls.
 If you aren’t familiar, a microlight is a 2-seater, fixed-wing lightweight aircraft.
 Being open to the elements, I could smell and feel the famous Victoria Falls with the added bonus of experiencing a “safari by air,” seeing elephants, hippos, giraffe, crocs and more right in the Zambezi River!
-The Zimbabwe side was equally spectacular and on this side we also enjoyed a sundowner Zambezi River Cruise and a local BOMA dinner.
+The Zimbabwe side was equally spectacular; on this side we also enjoyed a sundowner Zambezi River Cruise and a local boma dinner.

-The Delta also lends itself to a very special and peaceful experience on a mokoro, or a carved out wooden canoe that are commonly used in the Delta to navigate the shallow waters.
+The Delta also lends itself to a very special and peaceful experience on a mokoro, or a carved out wooden canoe, that is commonly used in the Delta to navigate the shallow waters.
 Propelled by a “poler” guiding you and balancing on the back of your long canoe, you are able to get quite close to animals and birdlife.

 Here are some more pictures from beautiful Africa!

-If you’d like to learn more please give me at call at 312-951-8517 as I would love to share more details about my adventure!
-Cheers! – Ellen
+If you’d like to learn more, please give me at call at 888-367-0933, as I would love to share more details about my adventure!